Notion + Google Analytics: A Content Calendar with Live Metrics (2026)

 Click Start Sync.
 The initial sync runs in seconds.

-Step 3: Pull analytics into the same spreadsheet
+Step 3: Connect Google Analytics to the same spreadsheet

 - Google Analytics 4: free GA4 sheets connector or Supermetrics